Physical attractiveness: General

 A component of the female beauty ideal in Persian literature is for women to have faces like a full moon.

-In Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have round faces which were like a "full moon".
+Similarly, in Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have round faces which were like a "full moon".

-In Japan, during the Edo period, a component of the female beauty ideal was for women to have long and narrow faces which were shaped like ovals.
+In Japan, during the Edo period, a component of the female beauty ideal was for women to have oval-shaped faces.

 In Jewish Rabbinic literature, the rabbis considered full lips to be the ideal type of lips for women.

 Historically, in Chinese and Japanese literature, the feminine ideal was said to include small lips.
 Women would paint their lips thinner and narrower to align with this ideal.

+A study that used Chinese, Malay and Indian judges said that Chinese women and Chinese men with retrusive mandibles (where the mouth is flat and in-line with the rest of the face) were judged to be the most attractive and Chinese men and Chinese women with a protruding mandible (where the jaw projects outward) were judged to be the least attractive.

-Classical Persian literature, paintings, and miniatures portrayed traits such as long black curly hair, a small mouth, long arched eyebrows, large almond shaped eyes, a small nose, and beauty spots as being beautiful for women.
+Classical Persian literature, paintings and miniatures portrayed traits such as long black curly hair, a small mouth, long arched eyebrows, large almond-shaped eyes, a small nose, and beauty spots as being beautiful for women.